AV306/AV306/README.md

 ## Hello!

-I'm a student from Singapore :singapore: who codes and draws sometimes!
+I'm a student from Singapore 🇸🇬 who codes and draws sometimes!

 I go by the name "Blender" or some variation of "AV3_08" (depending on availability) on most sites.